Holcim Geostone

 The curing process protects fresh concrete from rapid moisture loss and extreme temperatures; this both reduces the risk of cracking and increases the strength of the concrete.

-With many approved Geostone intallers around the country, your next Geostone project will be completed to perfection.
+your next Geostone project will be completed to perfection.